 The sheer beauty of the Cathédrale Notre-Dame de Reims alone can stimulate the visitor’s imagination to picture the coronation ceremonies that happened in it.
 No wonder why Cathédrale Notre-Dame de Reims has been recognized as a UNESCO World Heritage site since 1991.

 Visitors can also climb to the roofdeck of the Cathédrale Notre-Dame de Reims.
-It should give you a breathtaking perspective of the cathedral’s upper architectural details.
-Cathédrale Notre-Dame de Reims is open everyday, usually from 7:30 am until 7:30 pm.
-The entry fee is 8 EUR/adult.
+It will give you a breathtaking perspective of the cathedral’s upper architectural details.
+Cathédrale Notre-Dame de Reims is open every day, usually from 7:30 am to 7:30 pm.
+The entry fee is 8 EUR per adult.

 See conditions for free admission and the latest announcements from the cathedral’s website.

 2. Palais du Tau

 To be in such a historical place as Palais du Tau is a privilege.
 But, what really makes Palais du Tau a reason to visit Reims are the items exhibited in the palace.

 The last time I checked the official website of Palais du Tau, the admission fee was 8 EUR/adult (free for 18 and below).
 It is open from Tuesday to Sunday, 9:45 am to 6:15 pm from June 16 to September 8; 9:30 am to 5:30 pm from September 9 to May 5.
 Palais du Tau is closed during lunchtime (12:30 pm to 2:00 pm).
 Come 30 minutes before evening and lunch closing time.

 3. Old Saint Remi Abbey

 Cathedral of Saint Remi